qpfiffer/qpfiffer.com/posts/2020-10-22-Canyonlands.markdown

 > "These Goddamned deranged canyon bats" - Eric

 We woke up at 5:30 again, in the dark.
 It was a slower paced morning because we didn't have to pack up the rafts.
-We took our time a little bit.
+We took our time and enjoyed the morning.
 The spring was a bit more full this morning so we topped off water before beginning the long trek down to the Green.